 Kell’s St. Patrick’s Day Festival

-Each year Kell’s Restaurant & Pub pulls out all the stops for their multi-day St. Patrick’s Day Festival, arguably the largest of its kind in the Northwest.
-There’s even an entire day dedicated to family events on Saturday Mar/ 19.
+For the 26th year, Kell’s Restaurant & Pub will show Portlanders a great time at their multi-day St. Patrick’s Day Festival, arguably the largest of its kind in the Northwest.
+In keeping with tradition, Family Day will be on Sunday, March 19.
 Activities include lots of live music, dance performances, face painting, arts & crafts and more.

 Hours vary.
 See website for schedule and entertainment lineup.